2014 East Harlem gas explosion: Background

-The explosion
+Explosion

-Bricks, wood, and other debris landed on the adjacent elevated Metro-North Railroad tracks, suspending service to and from Manhattan for most of the day while crews cleaned up the debris.
+Bricks, wood, and other debris landed on the adjacent Park Avenue main line viaduct of the Metro-North Railroad, suspending service to and from Manhattan for most of the day while crews cleaned up the debris.
 Service was restored by the evening rush.

-In on-the-fly television interviews, witnesses described feeling the force of the blast from blocks away, including entire buildings shaking as though it were an earthquake, and it furthermore blew out windows in adjacent properties.
+In on-the-fly television interviews, witnesses described feeling the force of the blast from blocks away, and entire buildings shaking as though it were an earthquake; windows were blown out in adjacent properties.

 Morning television shows on the major city networks were preempted in favor of nonstop news coverage of the explosion and its aftermath.

 The New York City Fire Department (FDNY) and the New York City Police Department responded to the scene after the explosion within two minutes.

 Two fire companies, quartered in an FDNY firehouse located approximately five blocks to the south, reported hearing and feeling the effects of the massive explosion and alerted the department's dispatch office.
 Within a short amount of time, the incident escalated to a five-alarm fire, bringing over 250 firefighters to the scene.

 The American Red Cross in Greater New York was on the scene and helping those displaced, but otherwise not requiring emergency medical services, using nearby Public School 57 as a makeshift center before MTA buses transported them to a Salvation Army shelter at 125th Street.

 Victims

-The fatalities in the explosion and collapse included eight people.
+Eight people were killed in the explosion and collapse.